servian/TechChallengeApp/infrastructure/README.md

 * **AWS account:**
   If using free-tier account, please note, not all services are free-tier eligible.
 NAT Gateway and multi-az RDS incur cost.
 * **AWS IAM user:**
-  It is preferable to have a user with AdministratorAccess policy, so that you don't have to create anew policy allowing only resources to be created using Terraform.
+  It is preferable to have a user with AdministratorAccess policy, so that you don't have to create a new policy allowing only resources to be created using Terraform.
    IAM user with programmatic access is sufficient to execute this deployment.
 * **AWS CLI:**
-  This solution has been tested in AWS CLI` version aws-cli/2.2.11` [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
+  This solution has been tested in AWS CLI `version aws-cli/2.2.11` [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)

 * **Terraform:**